Alyssa Huynh is a Vietnamese-Australian Writer, Author, Anti-Racism Advocate & Educator, D&I Advisor and Speaker.

 Featured Podcast Episode

 In this SAFE SPACE episode we're going to find out what it's like to experience racism, when Jess sits down with Alyssa Huynh who shares her experience of living with racial prejudice as a young Vietnamese Australian.
-Alyssa hasn't always felt empowered to speak out, and you’ll hear first hand what it's like to experience internalized racism and self-hatred as she openly shares the shame she felt as a ‘Self Hating Asian’ and the objectification she’s faced in dating and sex.
+Alyssa hasn't always felt empowered to speak out, and you’ll hear first hand what it's like to experience internalised racism and self-hatred as she openly shares the shame she felt as a ‘Self Hating Asian’ and the objectification she’s faced in dating and sex.
 There is so much we can learn from Alyssa including the crucial role we can play as Allies by standing up against racism in our own social circles, and the importance of challenging and unlearning biases and stereotypes to create a safe space for all Australians to share their experiences.

 Support and follow Alyssa’s writing and articles over at Substack